 Each of the three geographic units above include 8 members, among whom two members are directly elected by the concerned geographical unit.
 The other six are elected by the general assembly among the full members of the association.

 If a geographical unit is not able to provide the full amount of seats, these will remain vacant until the following elections.

 The President of the Association is appointed by the Board of Directors with absolute majority in the first and second round, with simple majority in the third round where only the two candidates having obtained the most votes in the 2nd round will remain.
-The Board of Directors elects amongst itself, on a proposal from the President, a Secretary, a Treasurer, and provides, according to needs, any other seat.
+The Board elects amongst itself, on a proposal from the President, a Secretary, a Treasurer, and provides, according to needs, any other seat.

 The members of Board can be re-elected only once for the same seat.

 The term of the mandate of the members of the Board of Directors is fixed at 4 years, as from the day of their election by the General Assembly.
 No one can belong to the Board if he/she has not attained his/her majority.
 All the members, including those elected as members of the Executive Committee, can be reelected.
 However, at the end of a second term of four years, the members of the Board of Directors must wait for a period of two years before postulating themselves for a new term in the association.

 The Board of Directors will be renewed, one half at a time, every two years.
 Exceptionally, in the first election taking place straight after the modifications of the statutes, half the Board of Directors members shall be elected for 4 years and the other half for two years.
 Any Board of Directors member currently serving a mandate shall be considered as being included in the half elected for two years.